molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 ---
 `enumerate(x: array) -> array`

-For each index in the array, returns a subarray containing that index and the element at that index.
+For each index in the array, returns a subarray containing that index and the element at that index. *Added in [v5.2](/CHANGELOG.md#520---2023-06-04)*

 __Example:__
 * `enumerate(["a", "b", "c"])` returns `[[0, "a"], [1, "b"], [2, "c"]]`